Naval motor launch ML350 leaves Newlyn harbour

 for an anti-submarine patrol off the Lizard, 1917

-The First World War affected every town and village in Cornwall; no-one stayed untouched.
-At the outbreak in August 1914 thousands joined the colours, while the Duchy soon became a vital part of Britain’s all-consuming war effort.
-Ships of the Royal Navy, aircraft, even airships arrived to defend the sea lanes off Cornwall’s coastline, in a brutal campaign against marauding German submarines.
+The First World War affected every Cornish town and village; no-one stayed untouched.
+At the outbreak in August 1914 thousands joined the colours, while Cornwall soon became a vital part of Britain’s all-consuming war effort.
+Ships of the Royal Navy, aircraft, even airships arrived to defend the sea lanes off the coastline, in a brutal campaign against marauding German submarines.
 On the home front, for four gruelling years Cornish men and women worked tirelessly to support those fighting in distant battles overseas.

 Today, although a century has passed there’s a strong connection with the First World War, through family histories and community heritage.
 We don't have to look too far back to find those who joined up, whether frock-coated, flat-capped or long-skirted.
 Conflict raged on a scale never seen before, and Cornwall would play a crucial role in the struggle.